Battle of Agnadello: Battle

 On 14 May, as the Venetian army moved south, Alviano's rearguard, commanded by Piero del Monte and Saccoccio da Spoleto, was attacked by a French detachment under Charles II d'Amboise, who had massed his troops around the village of Agnadello.
 Alviano, who was at Pandino, hurried back to position his forces, numbering around eight thousand, on a ridge overlooking some vineyards.
 Charles attempted to attack, first with cavalry and then with Swiss pikemen.
 However, the French army, forced to march up a hillside crossed with irrigation ditches, which were soon filled with mud from the pouring rain, were unable to breach the Venetian lines.

 Pitigliano had been moving ahead of Alviano, and was several miles away when the French began their attack.
 In reply to Alviano's request for help, he sent a note suggesting that a pitched battle should be avoided, and continued his march south.

 Meanwhile, Louis, with the remainder of the French army, had reached Agnadello.
-The French, now number 30,000 men, surrounded Alviano on three sides and proceeded to destroy his forces over the next three hours.
+The French, now numbering 30,000 men, surrounded Alviano on three sides and proceeded to destroy his forces over the next three hours.
 The Venetian cavalry charged the center of the French army to relieve the pressure on the infantry.
 Despite being initially successful, the Venetian cavalry was soon outnumbered and surrounded; when Alviano himself was wounded and captured, the formation collapsed and the Venetian forces were defeated.
 Of Alviano's command, more than four thousand were killed, including his commanders Spoleto and del Monte, and 30 pieces of artillery were captured.